usnistgov/oscal-xproc3/tutorial/xproc-links.md

 - [Morgana support page](https://www.xml-project.com/morganaxproc-iiise.html)
 - [Documentation](https://www.xml-project.com/manual/index.html)

+### XML Calabash 3 engine

+Norman Walsh's XProc engine [XML Calabash](https://github.com/xmlcalabash/xmlcalabash3) is now available supporting XProc 3.0/3.1 -- as of writing (Jan 2025), an alpha release.

-## Projects using XProc 3.0
+## An XProc 3 library

 From Erik Siegel and Xatapult XML: [XML processing library](https://www.xtpxlib.org/) including especially [Word and Excel Conversions](https://xoffice.xtpxlib.org/) for creating "somewhat more manageable XML formats" from Word (`docx`) and Excel (`xlsx`) documents.

+*We will gladly add your XProc 3 project or library to this list: let us know!*

 ## XProc historical

 XProc 1.0 information is collected in [its archive](https://archive.xproc.org/).

-In order to align with XSLT and XPath 3.0, XProc skipped a 2.0 version.
+Partly in order to align with XSLT and XPath 3.0, XProc skipped a 2.0 version.

-A commodity open-source XProc 1.0 implementation remains [XML Calabash](https://xmlcalabash.com/).